 Parcel Tax Information

-In order to maintain the quality of education in LVJUSD schools and prevent cuts to programs and teachers, the LVJUSD Board of Education unanimously voted to place a parcel tax renewal measure, Measure A, on the all mail May 3, 2022 special election ballot.
-Measure A would extend, but not increase, the current annual tax rate of $138 per parcel for 7 years, and provide a stable, dedicated source of local funding to:
+Measure A extends, but does not increase, the current annual tax rate of $138 per parcel for 7 years, and provides a stable, dedicated source of local funding to:

 - Provide elementary science and TK-12 technology specialists